but made of WHAT??!!!

-A. How to Make Fused Silver Sheets – Step-by-Step Instructions
+A. How to Fuse Recycled Packaging into Silver Sheets

-1. Wash your coffee pack with a bit of soapy water and dry it.
+1. Wash your recycled coffee pack with a bit of soapy water and dry it.

 2. Fold the sheet of coffee wrapping in half, placed it under a hanky/piece of cotton and every so lightly iron over it.
 I really mean, ever so lightly.
 Just a 1/2 a second rub over it.
 Do this again and again.
 You will find that with a minimum of heat, it fuses!